smithy-security/smithy/docs/extending/writing-producers.md

 # Writing Producers

-A producer is a program that parses the output of a tool and converts it into Dracon compatible output that can be used by *enrichers* and *consumers*.
+A producer is a program that parses the output of a tool and converts it into Smithy compatible output that can be used by *enrichers* and *consumers*.

 ***